blues/app-accelerators/15-greenhouse-monitor/README.md

 The event has these properties:

 * `alert`: Describes the overall alert level.
-This is the combined alert level of all of the sensors.
-Values are `warning`, `critical` or not present, meaning no alert, which happens when sensor readings return to normal.
+This is the highest alert level of all of the sensors.
+Values are `warning`, `critical`, or not present, meaning no alert, which happens when sensor readings return to normal.

 * `alert_seq`: Distinguishes between the start of an alert, an ongoing alert, and when an alert has been cleared.
 The property has these values: